iocseb/lognet/README.md

 This project makes use of Giampaolo Rodola's great work on the PSUTIL (https://github.com/giampaolo/psutil) library.

 ## Installing / Getting started
-The only external library that is being used in this project is PSUTIL (https://github.com/giampaolo/psutil).
+The only external library that is being used in this project is [PSUTIL](https://github.com/giampaolo/psutil).
 You can install it with:
 ```commandline
 pip3 install psutil
 ```